Q. How does the State receive unclaimed property?

 Q. I am the executor of an estate.
 How do I claim property on behalf of the estate?

-In addition to submitting the completed request form and a copy of your government issued ID, you must provide documentation demonstrating that you have a legal right to claim property on behalf of the deceased or the estate.
-(EX: A certified Letter of Testamentary or small Estate Affidavit for Estates.)
+In addition to submitting the completed Request Form and a copy of your government issued ID, you must provide documentation demonstrating that you have a legal right to claim property on behalf of the deceased or the estate.
+EX: Letters Testamentary or small Estate Affidavit for Estates.
 Please note that a power of attorney and related documents become void after death.

 Kent County: http://www.co.kent.de.us/Departments/RowOffices/Wills/index.htm